Keith Morris: Other works

 Morris briefly replaced singer Anthony Kiedis at a Red Hot Chili Peppers show in 1984 in Los Angeles.
-Kiedis was late to the show so Morris was a last minute replacement and had to improvise the lyrics as he didnt know them.
+Kiedis was late to the show so Morris was a last minute replacement and had to improvise the lyrics as he didn't know them.

 After the Circle Jerks' first break-up in 1990, Morris led the bands Bug Lamp and Midget Handjob.
 He also provided backing vocals on "Operation Rescue", from Bad Religion's album Against the Grain (1990).

 Morris led Midget Handjob beginning in the 2000s, releasing one album.
 Their style has been described as "avant-garde-spoken-word-jazz-punk."
 Ultimate Guitar called Midget Handjob the 24th "weirdest band name of all time", and Kerrang named it the ninth "most offensive band name of all time."
 The band has reunited on occasions in recent years.

 Morris also narrated Chris Fuller's 2007 Gotham Award-nominated independent film Loren Cass.

 Morris appeared as the DJ for the West Coast Punk Rock station Channel X in the video game Grand Theft Auto V released on September 17, 2013.

 In 2016, Morris released an autobiography called My Damage: The Story of a Punk Rock Survivor.

 Personal life

 After years of addiction to drugs and alcohol, Morris has been sober since 1988.

-In 1999, he was diagnosed with adult onset diabetes.
+In 1999, he was diagnosed with adult-onset diabetes.

 On April 13, 2022, it was revealed on the Circle Jerks' Facebook page that Morris had contracted and was recovering from COVID-19.